STD Testing in Fort Worth, TX

 Southwest Fort Worth Health Center

 The Southwest Fort Worth Health Center is operated by Planned Parenthood and provides general health care services, pregnancy testing and services, and STD testing and treatment.
 Although some STD tests require an exam, gonorrhea and chlamydia testing is conducted through a urine sample.
-Clients who need an interpreter should inform the clinic when they schedule their appointment, providing at least three days’ notice.
-The clinic accepts Medicaid and most health insurance plans, and financial assistance is available to clients without health coverage.
-To schedule an appointment, clients can book online or call the clinic during operating hours.
+If you need an interpreter, you should inform the clinic when you schedule your appointment, providing at least three days’ notice.
+The clinic accepts Medicaid and most health insurance plans, and financial assistance is available if you don’t have health coverage.
+To schedule an appointment, book online or call the clinic during operating hours.

 The Tarrant County Public Health Department provides free or low-cost STD testing, treatment, and education at three locations, one of which is in Fort Worth.
-Clients are examined for common STDs, including gonorrhea, syphilis, chlamydia, gonorrhea, HIV, HPV, and trichomoniasis, and herpes tests are available to those with symptoms.
-Clients must call the clinic to receive their test results.
-Individual costs may vary, and fees are charged according to clients’ insurance coverage or income.
-Clients are required to call in the morning on the day they wish to be seen.
+You can get examined for common STDs, including gonorrhea, syphilis, chlamydia, gonorrhea, HIV, HPV, and trichomoniasis.
+Herpes tests are available if you have symptoms.
+You must call the clinic to receive test results.
+Individual costs may vary, and fees are charged according to your insurance coverage or income.
+Call in the morning on the day you wish to be seen.